mhcrnl/ogcalc/doc/ogcalc.rst

 Newcomers to GTK+ may find the concept of containers quite strange.
 Users of Microsoft Visual Basic or Visual C++ may be used to the free-form placement of controls.
-The placement of controls at fixed positions on a form has \emph{no} advantages over automatic positioning and sizing.
+The placement of controls at fixed positions on a form has *no* advantages over automatic positioning and sizing.
 All decent modern toolkits use automatic positioning.
 This fixes several issues with fixed layouts: